Cryptocurrency bubble: 2017 boom and 2018 crash

 The 2018 cryptocurrency crash (also known as the Bitcoin crash and the Great crypto crash) was the sell-off of most cryptocurrencies starting in January 2018.
 After an unprecedented boom in 2017, the price of Bitcoin fell by about 65% from 6 January to 6 February 2018.
 Subsequently, nearly all other cryptocurrencies followed Bitcoin's crash.
 By September 2018, cryptocurrencies collapsed 80% from their peak in January 2018, making the 2018 cryptocurrency crash worse than the dot-com bubble's 78% collapse.
 By 26 November, Bitcoin also fell by 80% from its peak, having lost almost one-third of its value in the previous week.

 A January 2018 article by CBS cautioned about possible fraud, citing the case of BitConnect, a British company which received a cease-and-desist order from the Texas State Securities Board.
 BitConnect had promised very high monthly returns but had not registered with state securities regulators or given their office address.

-In November 2018, the total market capitalization for Bitcoin fell below $100 billion for the first time since October 2017, and the price of Bitcoin fell below $4,000, representing an 80 percent decline from its peak the previous January.
+In November 2018, the total current value for Bitcoin fell below $100 billion for the first time since October 2017, and the price of Bitcoin fell below $4,000, representing an 80 percent decline from its peak the previous January.
 Bitcoin reached a low of around $3,100 in December 2018.